victoriavivass/OpenAlex-pipeline/README.md

 - Computes yearly counts and proportions of articles mentioning these concepts.
 - Produces both static and interactive visualisations to explore trends over time.

-The final outputs allow us to assess whether—and how—the presence of AI- and LLM-related methods in top social science journals has increased over the past decade.
+The final outputs allow us to assess whether (and how) the presence of AI- and LLM-related methods in top social science journals has increased over the past decade.

 ---